uavpal/disco4g/README.md

 - Tim Vu

 ## Disclaimer
-This is still an EXPERIMENTAL modification, no thorough testing has been conducted!
+This is still an EXPERIMENTAL modification!
 Mod and fly your Disco at YOUR OWN RISK!!!